- 83Shares

 - pinch cayenne pepper

-- 2-3 tablespoons sweetener of choice I use 2 tablespoons raw honey
+- 2 – 3 tablespoons sweetener of choice I like maple syrup

 Instructions